 Methodologically speaking, we combine systematic and historical approaches, and draw upon a variety of philosophical traditions, some of which stand in tension with one another.

-Information on Prof. Dr. Thomas Khurana and the academic as well as the administrative team of the chair (Alexey Weißmüller, Isabel Sickenberger, Roman Yos, Cornelia Buschmann; Alexandra Stellmacher) can be found here.
+Information on Prof. Dr. Thomas Khurana and the academic as well as the administrative team of the chair (Cornelia Buschmann, Isabel Sickenberger, Roman Yos, Alexey Weißmüller; Alexandra Stellmacher), the events of the Chair, as well as the Center for Post-Kantian Philosophy can be found here.